(718) 963-7391 or (718) 963-7392

 Community Training Center

 In 2001, the Emergency Department Community Training Center took over the responsibility for emergency cardiovascular care courses which had previously been performed by the Nursing Education Department.
-The CTC has extended CPR-AED, BLS, ALS, PALS, and ATLS courses to the community, other hospitals and nursing homes.
+The CTC has extended CPR-AED, BLS, ALS, PALS, NRP, EKG, and Defensive Driving to the community, other hospitals and nursing homes.
 BCLS, ACLS, and PALS instructor courses are also offered at the Training Center.

 Please contact the Community Training Center office at (718) 302-8406 for course offerings and further information.

 Tel: (718) 302-8407

 Fax: (718) 628-5100